 Coffee consumption lowers Risk of Syndrome X.

-A recent study published in the August 2017 issue of International Journal of Food Science Nutrition looked at the relation ship between coffee consumption and metabolic syndrome.
+A recent study published in the August 2017 issue of International Journal of Food Science Nutrition looked at the relationship between coffee consumption and metabolic syndrome.
 The study used the data from the WOBASZ II study.
 This study was a cross-sectional study that looked at cardiovascular risks of 5146 subjects in Poland.
-Tea and coffee consumption was recorded by 24-hour recall.
+Tea and coffee consumption was recorded by the 24-hour recall.
 Subjects who drank coffee were found to have a 17% lower odds of developing metabolic syndrome when compared to those that do not drink coffee.
 This effect should also result in a lower risk of obesity also.

-The bottom line: Coffee lowers risk of metabolic syndrome.
+The bottom line: Coffee lowers the risk of metabolic syndrome.
 This effect is likely due to the high antioxidant content.